Stay-Hack06/js-variables-activities/README.md

 ##### Prep

 1. Connect your js file to your HTML file
-2. Open your code in the browser and open your console
+2. Open your code in the browser (directly or via Live Server) and open your console

 ##### Exercise 1